watson-developer-cloud/assistant-with-discovery-openwhisk/README.md

 2. In the Watson Console navigate to [Projects](https://console.bluemix.net/developer/watson/projects), click your newly created project, copy credentials from Project View page and paste them in to a new `credentials.json` file.

 ### Train Watson Services
-Run following commands to train Conversation and Discovery services:
+Run following commands to train Watson Assistant and Discovery services:
 ``` bash
   npm run train
 ```